treetopllc/noble.js/DEVELOPERS.md

 ## Running Tests

+First, you need to create a test configuration file, which has places to set the API url and authentication parameters, among other things.

+    $ make test/api.json

 Tests _cannot_ be run via the CLI at this time, (some weirdness with PhantomJS and Cross-Domain Requests) but they can be run in a browser.
 Start up the test
 server: